 Electroluminescence from single nanowires by tunnel injection: an experimental study

 Mariano A. Zimmler, Jiming Bao, Ilan Shalish, Wei Yi, Joonah Yoon, Venkatesh Narayanamurti, and Federico Capasso.
 2007.
-“Electroluminescence from single nanowires by tunnel injection: an experimental study.”
-NANOTECHNOLOGY, 18, 23.
-Publisher's Version
+“Electroluminescence from Single Nanowires by Tunnel Injection: An Experimental Study”.
+NANOTECHNOLOGY, 18, 23. doi:10.1088/0957-4484/18/23/235205

 We present a hybrid light-emitting diode structure composed of an n-type gallium nitride nanowire on a p-type silicon substrate in which current is injected along the length of the nanowire.
 The device emits ultraviolet light under both bias polarities.
 Tunnel injection of holes from the p-type substrate ( under forward bias) and from the metal ( under reverse bias) through thin native oxide barriers consistently explains the observed electroluminescence behaviour.
 This work shows that the standard p-n junction model is generally not applicable to this kind of device structure.